-The Records Department is responsible for warrants, missing persons, offense reports and accidents reports.
-Records Department personnel enter stolen property, stolen vehicles and warrants into the National Crime Information computer.
+The Records Department is responsible for maintaining warrants, missing person reports, offense reports, and accidents reports.
+Records Department staff enter stolen property, stolen vehicles and warrants into the National Crime Information Computer.
 They also perform computer and file searches for wanted suspects when requested by deputies and other law enforcement agencies.
-Personnel assigned consist of a Records Manager, Assistant Records Manager and 17 Records Technicians.

 Franklin County Sheriff's Office Public Records Policy